ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ## Setup the reference solution in IBM Cloud

-To run the solution demo you will need to download and start the VM, configure your Bluemix environment, run the data movement service and then run the BI tools...
+To run the solution demo you will need to download and start the VM, configure your Bluemix environment, and run the data movement service.
+These configuration steps will deploy a framework for running Cognos Analytics, Watson and any other BI tools.
-runtimes.

 ### Start the Virtual Machine

 ## Step G: Launch the Data Connect Service

 - Clone the base repository:
     **`$ git clone https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes`**